 Hungry for more ribs recipes, tips, and techniques?
 Click here to download our ebook “Amazing Ribs Made Easy” $3.99 on Amazon (free Kindle app runs on all computers and devices).
 Or, get this book and others FREE as a member of the AmazingRibs.com Pitmaster Club.
 Click here to join.

 When grilling red meat, I love to mix it up now and then with some lamb.
 Ribs make a nice change of pace from lamb chops.

-Serve with.
-Pale ale or Syrah.
+Serve with: Pale ale or Syrah.

 About the salt.
 Remember, kosher salt is half the concentration of table salt so if you use table salt, use half as much.
 Click here to read more about salt and how it works.
 For this recipe, you want to use 1/4 teaspoon Morton coarse kosher salt per pound of meat.

 About the mayonnaise.
 The mayo is optional but something I have used for years.
 Like the more popular yellow mustard, mayonnaise binds the dry rub to the meat, but I prefer mayo because it doesn't add the sharp flavor of mustard.
 Plus, it adds fat, which benefits the ribs.

-4) Fire up.
+Fire up.
 Prepare a smoker for indirect cooking.
 Alternatively, you can set up a charcoal grill for 2-zone cooking by placing a chimney full of lit charcoal briquets on one side of the grill's charcoal grate in order to create direct and indirect cooking zones.
 Adjust the smoker or grill vents to bring the temperature to about 225°F and add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.
 On a gas grill, adjust the temperature knobs so that one half of the grill is off and the other half is heated enough to maintain a temperature of approximately 225°F on the indirect side.

 Once the smoker or grill is ready, brush both sides of the ribs with mayonnaise and season with the dry rub.

-6) Cook.
+Cook.
 Place the rack of ribs on the main cooking grate as far away from the heat source as possible.
 Set the lid on the grill with top vent fully open and positioned directly above the ribs in order to force the smoke over and around the meat.
 Allow the ribs to smoke until the meat is tender, about 3 hours.

-7) Serve.
+Serve.
 Remove the ribs from the grill, slice, and serve immediately.